 If you’re on a budget, I recommend Royal prague City Apartments.
 They’re right outside the city center bridge, so you don’t have to drive into the city.
 It only has street parking, but it’s cheaper than inside the city!

 If you prefer to stay in the city center, I recommend Design Metropol Hotel Prague.
-Or, if you prefer larger rooms, Residence Leon D’Oro is another great option in the city.
+Or, if you prefer larger rooms, Residence Leon D’Oro and the famous Dancing House are other great options in the city.

 Plan your 3-Day Prague vacation!